 We commend the achievements of Zambia in socio-economic areas such as education and health, in spite of the ongoing challenges of the COVID-19 pandemic.
 Of particular note are initiatives such as the Home-Grown School Feeding Programme, which not only increased enrolments but enhanced children’s nutrition.

-On health, we welcome their enactment of the Mental Health Act in 2019 and the introduction of mental health services in many provinces and districts.
+On health, we welcome Zambia’s enactment of the Mental Health Act in 2019 and the introduction of mental health services in many provinces and districts.

 On that note, Brunei Darussalam propose two recommendations: